History and introduction of a holiday celebrating love ⇔Holiday: Valentine’s Day

 - Talk about the different kinds of “love.”
 If your language translates several words as “love,” see if you can tell us the difference.
-(Hint: In English, we can say I love my phone, my dog, my girlfriend, my career, my teacher, my Mom, my God….
+(Hint: In English, we can say I love my phone, my dog, football, ice cream, my girlfriend, my career, my teacher, my Mom, God….
 What is the difference between these kinds of “love”?)

 - We read that Valentine was executed for being a Christian.
 Throughout history, why have governments often persecuted or executed religious people?
 How common do you think such persecution is today?

-- What do you think of “the love chapter”?
+- What do you think of the final quote from “the love chapter”?
 Do you agree with Paul (the first century author) about what love is?
 Explain.

 - Do you know anyone who loves like that?
 Tell us about him/her.

 - Is this kind of love easy?
 Why aren’t more people this way?